Chymyst/chymyst-core/docs/chymyst01.md

 ### Error: Redefining chemistry

 Chemical laws are immutable and statically defined in a `Chymyst` program.
-All reactions that consume a certain molecule must be declared in one RS.
+All reactions that consume a certain molecule must be declared in one reaction site.
 Once it is declared that a certain molecule starts certain reactions, users cannot add new reactions that consume that molecule.

-For this reason, it is an error to write a reaction whose input molecule is already _used as input_ at another RS.
+For this reason, it is an error to write a reaction whose input molecule is already _used as input_ at another reaction site.

 ```scala
 val x = m[Int]